vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. If Cloud Shell is not running, on the Azure portal toolbar, click **Cloud Shell**.

-1. If you are still connected to the Edge device with an SSH connection in Cloud Shell, exit that connection.
+1. If you are connected to the Edge device with an SSH connection in Cloud Shell, exit that connection.

 1. At the Cloud Shell command prompt, to monitor the stream of events flowing to the Azure IoT Hub, run the following command: